abjoglekar/apec8221-assignment-data/README.md

 ## Assignment 4 Files

-Use the links in the table below to go directly to each assignemnt 4 file.
+Use the links in the table below to go directly to each assignment 4 file.

 | Part                | Description                                | Direct Link                                                                                                 |
 | ------------------- | ------------------------------------------ | ----------------------------------------------------------------------------------------------------------- |